labrat42/tools/README.md

 - deckparser: parses xmage .dck files to a .txt format readable for other programs/sites

 - permanence: used to generate plannings for achats solidaires, uses a csv from framaform to distribute tasks between the participants

+Probably quite ugly, but they work in the limited cases I use them.